 Scissors for Arthritic Thumbs

 Most scissors have a separate “thumb hole” that you place your thumb into.
 You then have to use the thumb to squeeze the blades together to make the cutting motion.
-This stress and pressure on the base of the thumb can cause significant pain for people with arthritis in their thumb and hand joint.
+This stress and pressure on the base of the thumb can cause significant pain for people with arthritis in their thumb and hand joints.

 So, the best scissors for arthritic thumbs are scissors that don’t engage the thumbs to work.
 The Friskars Easy Action Scissors or these Self Opening Scissors are a great choice for this because the cutting motion is performed by the fingers and palm – the thumb isn’t engaged at all.